Dual Monitor Stand vs Two Single Stands: Which Setup Boosts Productivity & Comfort?

 Advantages of a dual monitor arm

-The primary benefit of using dual monitor arms compared to single monitor arms is they look cleaner.
+The primary benefit of using dual monitor arms compared to single monitor arms is that they look cleaner.
 Thanks to fewer wires and cables running behind the screen, dual monitor stands appear clutter-free.

 This is especially pleasing for people with no trays for standing desks, which leaves them with too many wires to handle when there are multiple units on the table.
 And you might think that a cheaper cable management tray with a thinner design for a sit-stand desk will work, but it will still prove chaotic to handle the wires.